Tuan9304/zz101111-gatsby/README.md

         // This allows an site description for meta data for pages.
         siteDescriptionMeta: `Turn your Ghost blog into a flaring fast static site with Gatsby`,

-        // Change to the width and height of your default share image
-        shareImageWidth: 1000,
-        shareImageHeight: 523,

         // Used for App and Offline manifest e.g. Mobile Home Screen
         shortTitle: `Ghost`,
         siteIcon: `favicon.png`,